laalaguer/thor-requests.py/README.md

 ```
 ## Debug a Failed Transaction

-This operation will yield nice revert reason if any.
+This operation will yield pretty revert reason if any.

 ```python
 from thor_requests.connect import Connect